Author: Ben de la Fosse – Recruitment Specialist at STRIVE Recruitment

 Contributions: CPA designated public practice accounting professionals

 So, it is that time of year again!
-We are already well into busy season and for those of you in Audit, the end is near and, if you are in Tax, the home stretch is almost upon you – you got this, just hang in there!
+We are already well into the busy season and for those of you in audit, the end is near and, if you are in tax, the home stretch is almost upon you – you got this, just hang in there!

 I can’t honestly say that I have had the pleasure of working a busy season but, I have some sort of idea from my time at University.
 I remember the library becoming somewhat of a second home in the last month or two of my final year.
 My days pretty much consisted of classes, exam preparation and writing my final year dissertation.
 I pretty much fueled all of this with coffee, cold pizza and instant noodles (I won’t lie, I may have had the occasional beer as well).

 Now, I am sure you all have your own little tips and tricks to help make the days a little less painful but, I have surveyed fellow public practice CPA’s who have been there, done it and got the grey hairs to show for it.
 These generous professionals have provided some insight into things they do to ensure they are at the top of their game.
 I hope they are of some help.

 This came at the top of everyone’s list of things to be mindful of.
 How we fuel our bodies has a massive impact on our mental performance throughout the day.
 The following link may provide some helpful advice for you.
 Diet Tips For Optimal Brain Function.
 Our professionals say:

 - Make sure you are eating sufficiently and taking the time to have a healthy breakfast, lunch and dinner.

 - Consider using your meal allowance to cover a meal and healthy snacks for the remainder of the day.